Genomon-Project/paplot-doc/install.rst

  * MacOS X
  * Windows

-| You require Python2.7 or Python 3.5 to execute paplot.paplot (previous versions of Python have not been tested).
+| You require Python2.7 or Python 3.5 to execute paplot (previous versions of Python have not been tested).

 .. _linux: